dydxopsdao/signotifier/README.md

 content: This is a test\nSecond line
 ```

+In order to edit the list of recipients, edit the `RECIPIENTS` variable in the [repository's variables](https://github.com/dydxopsdao/signotifier/settings/variables/actions).
+Use comma-separated values.

 ### CLI

 The Lambda function can be also invoked via CLI using `awscurl`.